Cycletouring the

 If you encounter the rectangular sign

-"fietspad" only cylists are allowed to use the path,
+"fietspad", only cyclists are allowed to use the path,

-but they are welcome to use track adjacent.
+but they are welcome to use the track adjacent.

 If you encounter a red road surface with a

-bike on it, cyclist are suggested to use that bit, but
+bike painted on it, cyclist are suggested to use that

-without the round sign mentioned this doesn't mean
+bit, but without the round sign mentioned this doesn't

 (l to r) mandatory cycling path,